 Meet the Staff

-Natasha Torkelson is a Diversity Fellow and a third-year doctoral student in Counseling Psychology at Boston College.
+Natasha Torkelson is a Diversity Fellow and a fourth-year doctoral student in Counseling Psychology at Boston College.
 She earned her MA in Counseling Psychology at Santa Clara University as part of the Marriage and Family Therapist Training program.
 She also earned her BA in Psychology at the University of Southern California.
 She is a graduate student affiliate of APA and several divisions.
 Natasha is also the current APABS (American Psychological Association Graduate Student) Boston College Campus Representative.

 Natasha joined ISPRC in the fall of 2010.
 She conducts research and works on the annual Diversity Challenge conference.
 Her research interests focus on biracial and multiiracial identity development, multicultural counseling and training and preventative interventions for at-risk minority youth and communities, particularly examining and fostering resiliency in underserved populations.